 The poblanos that I used were from last summers harvest.
-They were roasted before removing the skin, seeds and stem and slicing into strips.
+They were roasted before removing the skin, seeds, and stem and slicing into strips.
 I packed them into vacuum bags and stick them in the freezer so that when winter comes, I have them at the ready to add flavor to all sorts of dishes.
-Try adding them into soups or long braised meats.
+Try adding them to soups or long-braised meats.

 It doesn’t take a whole lot of time to make the sauce, or even to put the whole thing together.
-You can certainly cook your own chicken for this, but using a store bought rotisserie chicken works just as well and saves time.
-My favorite is chicken breast that has been seasoned with Mexican spices, cocoa powder and ground coffee before being smoked until cooked through, but it isn’t necessary to produced a delicious dish.
+You can certainly cook your own chicken for this, but using a store-bought rotisserie chicken works just as well and saves time.
+My favorite is chicken breast that has been seasoned with Mexican spices, cocoa powder, and ground coffee before being smoked until cooked through, but it isn’t necessary to produce a delicious dish.

 - 2 c diced cooked chicken

 - 2 c shredded jack or cheddar cheese (divided)

 - 1 tbs coconut or veg oil

 - 4 poblano peppers (roasted, skin and seeds removed, chopped)

 - 2 cloves garlic minced

 - In a large sautee pan, over medium heat, sautee the chopped peppers, onions and garlic until softened.